Is Tile Reglazing a Good Option?

 Problems with DIY Tile Reglazing

-Reglazing is the process of refreshing the surface of faded or aging tile to a shiny new luster.
+Reglazing is the process of refreshing the surface of faded or aging ceramic tile to a shiny new luster.

-Unfortunately, a poor reglazing job may end up looking worse than the dull tile you want to upgrade.
-Reglazing is best left to skilled and experienced specialists, and only where expensive, high-quality tile remains in fairly good condition and just needs a facelift.
-Otherwise, good new tiles are quite cheap.
-If any tiles are loose, missing or cracked, you are better off replacing the whole set than reglazing.
+We also advise reglazing tile only where expensive, high-quality tile remains in fairly good condition and just needs a facelift.
+Otherwise, it is quite cheap to buy good new tiles.
+If any tiles are loose, missing or cracked, you are definitely better off replacing the whole set rather than reglazing.